About Hummingbird Natives

 -

-The honest answer is: it's complicated.
 While many native plants are less preferred by deer, no plant is truly "deer-proof."
-Many variables affect what deer choose to eat, including how hungry they are, what other food is available, weather conditions, and the deer population density in your area.
+Many variables affect what deer choose to eat, including how hungry they are, what other food is available, weather conditions, and population.

-Why some natives are deer resistant: Many native plants have evolved natural defenses that make them less palatable to browsing animals.
+Many native plants have evolved natural defenses that make them less palatable.
 These include strong scents, bitter tastes, toxic compounds, or tough, fuzzy textures that deer find unappetizing.
-Plants like native mountain laurel, bayberry, and many aromatic herbs fall into this category.

-The reality check: In late winter and early spring, when deer are hungriest, they'll eat almost anything - including plants they normally avoid.
+In late winter and early spring, when deer are hungriest, they'll eat almost anything, including plants they normally avoid.
 A hungry deer will browse on "deer-resistant" plants without hesitation.
 Young plants are also more vulnerable than established ones, regardless of their supposed deer resistance.

-The better approach: Rather than relying solely on "deer-resistant" plants, consider a multi-pronged strategy: choose less preferred plants when possible, protect young plantings with barriers until established, and consider deer population management in your community.
+Rather than relying solely on "deer-resistant" plants, consider this strategy: choose less preferred plants when possible and protect young plantings with barriers until established.
 Even if deer do browse native plants occasionally, these plants typically recover better than non-natives because they're adapted to natural browsing patterns.

 -